 The GPIO shield features:

-The jumper on J1 can be used to switch the voltage distributed by the Darlington array between internal 5V / external Vcc or internal 3.3V.
-Connecting external source to 5V and leaving the soldier jumper out it can also be used to use external power for those (i.e. not driven by the internal GPIO current).
-The Vcc for the I2C connector can also be changed between 3.3V and 5V soldering the right connections together.
-The connector labelled as ribbon mirrors the first 6 pins of the GPIO and can be used to connect the ribbon cable that goes to the lightbox
+The three pins labelled jumper should be used to decide whether the Darlington array will operate at 5Vdc (connecting middle with lower pin) or 3.3Vdc (connecting middle with upper pin).
+Keep in mind that the GPIO can output no more than 50mA per pin.
+If a larger load is needed, the Darlington should operate on an external 5V source that can be connected to the two pins labeled 5V on the bottom left corner: this can also be used to power the raspberryPI itself by soldering the solder-jumper on the reverse of the board.
+The Vcc for the I2C connector can also be chosen between 3.3V and 5V soldering the appropriate connections together.
+The connector labelled as ribbon mirrors the first 6 pins of the GPIO and can be used to connect the ribbon cable that goes to the lightbox.

 The board is controlled by the GPIO.py